josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 # 🇫🇰 Falkland Islands
-SATIRE.
-SATIRE.
-SATIRE.
+**First created:** 2026-06-01 | **Last updated:** 2026-09-06
+*Satirical postcard stop for contestants who thought “the Falklands” meant one war, one flag, one argument, and done.*

+---

-Postcard stop for contestants who thought “the Falklands” meant one war, one flag, one argument, and done, rather than a South Atlantic community with self-government, sovereignty dispute, 1982 memory, fisheries, sheep, weather, minefield history, albatrosses, seals, and an unreasonable quantity of penguins, including rockhoppers, who are clearly bringing main-character cliff energy.
+The actual place remains a South Atlantic community with self-government, sovereignty dispute, 1982 memory, fisheries, sheep, weather, military logistics, albatrosses, seals, and an unreasonable quantity of penguins, including rockhoppers, who are clearly bringing main-character cliff energy.

 ---